bhcompy/calibre_rpggeek_plugin/README.md

 - Not every item has a series.
 Originally intended to group by RPG system for use with Kavita as Series, but this seems too restrictive if a Kavita library is organized by system already.
 Series instead pulls from rpgseries, which is more oriented around modules.
 For instance, Kingmaker Adventure Path (PF2) has a series of Kingmaker and a series of Pathfinder Adventure Path.
 It pulls the first series only (as Calibre and Kavita both only support one).

 Future Considerations:
-- rpgitemversion support (cover, publisher(s), date, language by version)
+- rpgitemversion support (cover, publisher(s), date, language by version) -- Further research shows no API available for rpgitemversion, and BGG has no intention of adding this and has not enhanced the API for years.
+Could scrape, but this seems too complex for my capabilities.
 - Setting and Category included in tags

 ## Develop